 In this way, four options become available:

-II.
-PhD dissertations/programs that represent the pinnacle of authority but are often not very applicable to the real world.
+2. Traditional PhD Doctorates that represent the pinnacle of authority but are often not very applicable to the real world.

-III.
-Academic BA (e.g., Anthropology).
+3. Academic Bachalors Degrees (e.g., Anthropology).
 Not very useful or authoritative in and of itself.

 Morgan, D.L.
 (1997).
 Focus groups as qualitative research.
 California: Sage Publications.